Spark Program

 Builder Credibility

-Can the builder ship, communicate clearly, and respond reliably.
+Can the builder ship, communicate clearly, respond reliably, and own the next phase of execution?

 3) Decision + Grant